-We think energy should be easy to understand so we’ve collated some useful information to help you understand your electricity bill.
+We think energy should be easy to understand so we’ve collated some useful information to help you understand your electricity bill and make sure you're not paying more than you need to.

 Get to know your power bill